 Tourist groups and individuals from all around the world marvel at the beautifully decorated halls and at precise architectural details from the beginning of the century.
 Prague inhabitants often visit the Municipal House for concerts or other various exhibitions.
 Not many people know that a lot of Czech history has been written there.

-Its decoration, large arched building and position at the end of the street Na Prikopech, opposite to the Czech National Bank, is a proof of its importance.
+Its decoration, large arched building and position at the end of the street Na Prikopech, opposite the Czech National Bank, is proof of its importance.
 The foundations come from the 14th century.
-In that time, Wenceslaus IV built his residence at the border of Prague, near the eastern gate.
+At that time, Wenceslaus IV built his residence at the border of Prague, near the eastern gate.

-The son of Charles IV chose this place deliberately, in order to observe the movement of supplies of silver from Kutna Hora, where Prague’s coins were being minted.
+The son of Charles IV chose this place deliberately to observe the movement of supplies of silver from Kutna Hora, where Prague’s coins were being minted.
 The building was used as the king’s court until the reign of George of Podebrady, mid-15th century.
-During this period, the Hussites expelled the king to Hradcany, according to Jiri Bukovsky, a Czech historian.
+According to Jiri Bukovsky, a Czech historian, the Hussites expelled the king to Hradcany during this period.

 The incoming House of Habsburg was not interested in the residence near the city walls, so it was given to Polyxena from Lowkovice, a famous Czech catholic.
 She soon sold it to Arnost Vojtech Harrach, Prague archbishop.
 “He built a church museum and a baroque church there, on the left side of the house, parallel with Celetna street,” Jiri Bukovsky explains.

 The Municipal House supports the Powder Tower, to which a candy store is connected.
 While men were discussing politics and city issues, the ladies would often go and have something sweet in the meantime.